buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_6_Building_Arena_Page.md

 import './Arena.css';

 /*
- * We pass in our characterNFT metadata so we can a cool card in our UI */ const Arena = ({ characterNFT }) => {
+ * We pass in our characterNFT metadata so we can show a cool card in our UI */ const Arena = ({ characterNFT }) => {
   // State